martinothamar/Mediator/README.md

 > This is very new, and API etc might change.
 > Will soon publish pre-release NuGet packages.

 Using source generators instead of relying on reflection has multiple benefits
 * AOT friendly
+  * MediatR will not work in AOT, as it uses parts of reflection API that generates code during runtime
   * Faster startup - build time reflection instead of runtime/startup reflection
 * Build time errors instead of runtime errors
 * Better performance